 They are meant to be seen—and remembered.

-Modern interpretations often read kishin as metaphors for authoritarian systems, absolute justice, or institutional power that prioritizes order over compassion.
+Modern interpretations often read kishin as metaphors for authoritarian systems, absolute justice, and institutional power that prioritizes order over compassion.

-In fiction and media, kishin may appear as anti-gods or fallen protectors—figures whose righteousness has hardened into brutality.
+In fiction and contemporary media, kishin may appear as anti-gods or fallen protectors — figures whose righteousness has hardened into brutality.

 They remain relevant because societies still rely on force disguised as protection.